Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Related Work

 \section{Related Work}

 \textbf{Semantic segmentation} refers to pixel-wise classification methods that are useful for applications like autonomous driving~\cite{hao2020brief,yurtsever2020survey} or scene understanding~\cite{hong2022goss}.
-Influenced by fully convolutional network (FCN)~\cite{long2015fully}, current approaches~\cite{yuan2020object, chen2018encoder, lin2017feature, zhao2017pyramid} have recently made outstanding progress.
-While some approaches~\cite{yuan2020object, ronneberger2015u, krevso2020efficient} provide better segmentation details by maintaining the high-level image representations, others~\cite{lin2017feature, zhao2017pyramid} construct a feature pyramid to merge the multi-scale representations to learn global image contexts.
-DeepLab methods~\cite{chen2017deeplab}, like DeepLav3~\cite{chen2017rethinking} and DeepLabV3+~\cite{chen2018encoder}, utilise dilated convolution to filter the incoming features and enlarge the receptive field.
+Influenced by fully convolutional network (FCN)~\cite{long2015fully}, current approaches provide better segmentation details by maintaining the high-level image representations~\cite{yuan2020object, ronneberger2015u, krevso2020efficient}, or construct a feature pyramid to merge the multi-scale representations to learn global image contexts~\cite{lin2017feature, zhao2017pyramid}.
+DeepLab methods~\cite{chen2017deeplab,chen2017rethinking,chen2018encoder} utilise dilated convolution to filter the incoming features and enlarge the receptive field.
 Our model is based on DeepLabV3+~\cite{chen2018encoder} to enable a fair comparison with recently proposed anomaly detection approaches.